 Towards the end of April, Cathy Tingle wrote an excellent post here on customer service.
-A bit of chat on the then SfEP forums resulted in Cathy suggesting I write a follow-up, so here we are!
+A bit of chat on the CIEP forums resulted in Cathy suggesting I write a follow-up, so here we are!

 True story: I recently had to chase a client for payment.
 The due date was missed, so I emailed.
 I was told the same day that the project manager had emailed their manager and accountant to find out what was going on and to chase payment.
 Six days later I email again.
 That email is ignored.
 I wait five more days and email a third time, adding ‘3rd reminder’ to the subject line.

 The manager hadn’t authorised my payment before going on a business trip to China, and his staff were having difficulty reaching him.
 Someone else in the company would now be responsible for pursuing this.
 Sorry.
 And that was it.
 I wasn’t told how long it would be before the manager was back in the UK, or at least in a country where they could expect to reach him.
 I wasn’t told how soon after the payment was authorised that I could expect the money to land in my bank account.
 It had taken nearly two weeks to get this far, which, as far as customer service goes, is pretty sucky (happy ending – I was paid three days later).

 I’ve worked in customer service, one way or another, since I was 14 (and that’s a loooong time).
 I’ve handled complaints from the public, from colleagues, from MPs.
 I’ve held senior customer-facing posts in a major government department, and in the private sector.
 I’ve handled complaints face-to-face over a counter, in writing, by phone, in large meetings and by parliamentary question.
 And here’s what I’ve learned.

 In a nutshell, good customer service comes down to an active imagination.
 Imagine – if I were the customer, what would I want?
 And then do that.